 Creating a new document in WriteMapper is a one-step process.
 Simply tap Create to get started.
 The app then creates your first (parent) node.
-It is also the title for your document.
-In WriteMapper you can easily brainstorm ideas by creating visual outlines for your writing.
-It gives you an overall idea (bird’s-eye view) of what you’re writing about.
+It is also the title of your document.
+In WriteMapper, you can easily brainstorm ideas by creating visual outlines for your writing.
+It gives you an overall idea (bird’s eye view) of what you’re writing about.

-WriteMapper lets you focus on writing content for under your headings without the distracting mind map outline.
-WriteMapper is a minimalist app with all your writing tools at the bottom of your page.
-You can edit the node title, in the editing window.
-And make your text bold, italic or underline.
-You can set the app to periodically save your work as you write to avoid losing your work (in case you forget to save it).
+WriteMapper lets you focus on writing content under your headings without the distracting mind map outline.
+WriteMapper is a minimalist app, with all your writing tools at the bottom of your page.
+You can edit the node title in the editing window, and make your text bold, italic, or underline.
+You can set the app to periodically save your work as you write to avoid losing it (in case you forget to save it).
 For a writing app, WriteMapper is missing some fundamental features for text editing:

 - Font options: you only have one font in the app.
 For a minimalist app, some users might appreciate the consistency this limitation offers.
-A lot of minimalist apps offer limited font options which lend some uniformity appreciated by many users.
+A lot of minimalist apps offer limited font options, which lend some uniformity that is appreciated by many users.
 It makes us question if we really need that many font options when creating documents.